rstacruz/uflux/API.md

 ## Store

-> `Store(dispatcher, state, actions)`
+> `new Store(dispatcher, state, actions)`

 A store is an object that keeps a state and listens to dispatcher events.
-Create a new store using `new Store(dispatcher, initialState, handlers)`.

-Each handler is a pure function that takes in the `state` and returns the new state—no mutation should be done here.
+Each action handler is a pure function that takes in the `state` and returns the new state—no mutation should be done here.

     let store = new Store(dispatcher, {